Determining Young's modulus via the eigenmode spectrum of a nanomechanical string resonator

-In conclusion, we have presented a thorough analysis of the Young's modulus of strongly stressed nanostring resonators fabricated from four different wafer materials.
+In conclusion, we have presented a thorough analysis of Young's modulus of strongly stressed nanostring resonators fabricated from four different wafer materials.
 The demonstrated method to extract Young's modulus yields an accurate prediction with a well-defined uncertainty.
 It is suitable for all types of nano- or micromechanical resonators subjected to intrinsic tensile stress.
 As we also show that literature values provide hardly the required level of accuracy for quantitative analysis, even when considering the appropriate material specifications, the in-situ determination of Young's modulus is an indispensable tool for the precise and complete sample characterization, which can significantly improve the design of nanomechanical devices to fulfill quantitative specifications, or the comparison of experimental data to quantitative models when not using free fitting parameters.
+Furthermore, the presented strategy can also be applied to two-dimensional tensioned membrane resonators.
+However, in case of an anisotropic Young's modulus only an average value will be accessible, such that the present case of a one-dimensional string resonator is better suited to characterize Young's modulus of a crystalline resonator. \\

+See supplementary material for a list of used material parameters, a discussion of the uncertainties, and the stress dependence of Young's modulus. \\

+Financial support from the European Unions Horizon 2020 programme for Research and Innovation under Grant Agreement No. 732894 (FET Proactive HOT) and the German Federal Ministry of Education and Research through Contract No. 13N14777 funded within the European QuantERA cofund project QuaSeRT is gratefully acknowledged.
+We further acknowledge financial support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 425217212 - SFB 1432 and via project WE 4721/1-1, as well as project QT-6 SPOC of the Baden-W\"urttemberg Foundation.\\

+The data and scripts that support the findings of this study are openly available on zenodo (http://doi.org/10.5281/zenodo.6951670).